-Energia provide the Netatmo smart home thermostat, as well as installation, for €249, but you can also sign up for the Netatmo package and get it for free.
-It’s worth noting that the Netatmo was voted the best buy in the smart thermostat category by Which?, a prestigious UK based consumer association.
+Energia Ireland provides the Netatmo smart home thermostat, as well as installation, for €249, but you can also sign up for the Netatmo package and get it for free.
+It’s worth noting that the Netatmo was voted the best buy in the smart thermostat category by Which?, the prestigious UK based consumer association.

-Energia are a 100% renewable energy supplier and create a quarter of Ireland's wind power supply, drawn from 40 wind farms that Energia operate across Ireland.
-They are also involved in the development of new wind farm projects, aiming to better harness Ireland's large wind power capacity and increase the availability of renewable energy.
+Energia Ireland is a 100% renewable energy supplier.
+It creates a quarter of Ireland's wind power supply, which is drawn from 40 wind farms operated across Ireland.
+Energia is also involved in the development of new wind farm projects, aiming to better harness Ireland's large wind power capacity and increase the availability of renewable energy.

 Energia provides several well-thought-out avenues of contact and can be reached via telephone, e-mail, a contact form, or in writing at its registered address.